-Regulatory and economic capital classification IFRS impairment treatment Arrears, default and recoveries classification category Description assets) e Sub-standard The counterparty is placed in sub-standard when the credit exposure reflects an underlying, well defined weakness that may lead to probable loss if not corrected: The risk that such credit exposure may become an impaired asset is probable The bank is relying, to a large extent, on available collateral, or The primary sources of repayment are insufficient to service the remaining contractual principal and interest amounts, and the bank has to rely on secondary sources for repayment.
-These secondary sources for repayment.
+Regulatory and economic capital classification IFRS impairment treatment Arrears, default and recoveries classification category Description Assets in default (non-performing assets) Specific impairments are evaluated on a case-by-case basis where objective evidence of impairment has arisen.
+In determining specific impairments, the following factors are considered: Capability of the client to generate sufficient cash flow to service debt obligations and the ongoing viability of the client's business Likely dividend or amount recoverable on liquidation or bankruptcy or business rescue Nature and extent of claims by other creditors Amount and timing of expected cash flows Realisable value of security held (or other credit mitigants) Sub-standard The counterparty is placed in sub-standard when the credit exposure reflects an underlying, well defined weakness that may lead to probable loss if not corrected: The risk that such credit exposure may become an impaired asset is probable The bank is relying, to a large extent, on available collateral, or The primary sources of repayment are insufficient to service the remaining contractual principal and interest amounts, and the bank has to rely on secondary sources for repayment.
 These secondary sources may include collateral, the sale of a fixed asset, refinancing and further capital.
 Credit exposures overdue for more than 90 days will at a minimum be included in 'sub-standard' (or a lower quality category).
-Doubtful The counterparty is placed in doubtful when the credit exposure is considered to be impaired, but not yet considered a final loss due to some pending factors such as a merger, new financing or capital injection which may strengthen the quality of the relevant exposure.
+Ability of the client to make payments in the foreign currency, for foreign currency denominated accounts.
+The counterparty is placed in doubtful when the credit exposure is considered to be impaired, but not yet considered a final loss due to some pending factors such as a merger, new financing or capital injection which may strengthen the quality of the relevant exposure.
 Loss A counterparty is placed in the loss category when: The credit exposure is considered to be uncollectible once all efforts, such as realisation of collateral and institution of legal proceedings, have been exhausted, or Assets in this category are expected to be written off in the short term since the likelihood of future economic benefits resulting from such assets are remote.